 Finding out your child has been sexually exploited can be frightening and distressing.
 But there's help for you and your family.

-Barnardo's can support parents through their services across the UK.
+Barnardo's can support both children and parents through their direct services across the UK.

 We run therapeutic services for children who have experienced, or are at risk of, sexual exploitation and abuse:

 - In Ctrl